Fast Computations on Ordered Nominal Sets: Representation in the total order symmetry

 \section{Representation in the total order symmetry}

-This section develops a concrete representation of nominal sets over the total order symmetry, as well as equivariant maps and products.
-It is based on the abstract representation theory from Section~\ref{subsec:nomorbit}.
+This section develops a concrete representation (based on Theorem~\ref{representation_tuple}) of nominal sets over the total order symmetry, as well as equivariant maps and products.
 From now on, by \emph{nominal set} we always refer to a nominal set over the total order symmetry.
 Hence, our data domain is $\Q$ and we take $G$ to be the group of monotone bijections.